lhmzhou/beyond-lennon-walls/README.md

 Pitch in for supplies that protect people during police operations:

-- Free MyHK supply station team (PayPal: freemyhk@gmail.com)
+- ~~Free MyHK supply station team (PayPal: freemyhk@gmail.com)~~ (Suspended)
 - ~~[HK Protect 香港保護: 捐贈裝備送給前線](https://hkprotect.org/shop/%e4%bf%9d%e8%ad%b7%e8%a3%9d%e5%82%99/%e6%8d%90%e8%b4%88%e8%a3%9d%e5%82%99%e9%80%81%e7%b5%a6%e5%89%8d%e7%b7%9a/) (this online store is backlogged and takes 7-60 days to deliver supplies)~~ (Ceased operations)

 ## 🧓🏻 Organize within your community

+- 🆕 Persuade your organization to [sign this letter](%5Bhttps://rainlily.org.hk/glosign%5D(https://rainlily.org.hk/glosign) urging the UN Special Rapporteur on Violence Against Women "to examine gender-based violence committed by the Hong Kong Police Force."

-If you’re part of a community group, association or organization, publish a statement in support of the protestors.
+- If you’re part of a community group, association or organization, publish a statement in support of the protestors.
 If possible, band together with other groups to sign a joint statement.

-Hold discussions within your diaspora communities, with folks who are on the fence or self-identified centrists.
+- Hold discussions within your diaspora communities, with folks who are on the fence or self-identified centrists.
 But approach with caution if folks are already staunchly against the protests.

 ## 🇺🇸 For US residents/citizens